swcarpentry/python-novice-inflammation/_episodes/02-loop.md

 > ## Computing the Value of a Polynomial
 >
 > The built-in function `enumerate` takes a sequence (e.g. a list) and generates a
 > new sequence of the same length.
-Each element of the new sequence is a pair composed by the index
+Each element of the new sequence is a pair composed of the index
 > (0, 1, 2,...) and the value from the original sequence:
 >
 > ~~~